Boko Haram: Background

-Before it was colonized and subsequently incorporated into the British Empire as Colonial Nigeria in 1900, the Bornu Empire ruled the territory where Boko Haram is currently active.
+Before it was colonised and subsequently incorporated into the British Empire as Colonial Nigeria in 1900, the Bornu Empire ruled the territory where Boko Haram is currently active.
 It was a sovereign sultanate run according to the principles of the Constitution of Medina, with a majority Kanuri Muslim population.
-In 1903, both the Borno Emirate and Sokoto Caliphate had come under British rule.
+In 1903 the Sokoto Caliphate (and parts of the Borno Emirate) had come under mostly British rule, and in the Adamawa Wars to German rule in its eastern provinces.
 At this time, Christian missionaries spread the Christian message in the region and converted a large segment of the Nigerian populace.
 British rule ended when Nigeria was granted independence in 1960.

 Except for a brief period of civilian rule between 1979 and 1983, Nigeria was governed by a series of military dictatorships from 1966 until the advent of democracy in 1999.

 According to the Borno Sufi Imam Sheik Fatahi, Yusuf was trained by the Kano Salafi Izala Sheik Ja'afar Mahmud Adamu, who called him the "leader of young people"; the two split some time in 2002–2004.
 They both preached in Maiduguri's Indimi Mosque, which was attended by the deputy governor of Borno.
 Many of the group were reportedly inspired by Mohammed Marwa, known as Maitatsine ("He who curses others"), a self-proclaimed prophet (annabi, a Hausa word usually used only to describe the founder of Islam) born in Northern Cameroon who condemned the reading of books other than the Quran.
 In a 2009 BBC interview, Yusuf, expressed similarly pre-modern ideas on evolution, a flat earth, and rain sent directly from God rather than evaporation.
 Followers of Maitatsine "wreaked havoc" in northern cities of Nigeria "off and on" from 1980 to 1985.

 Ethnic militancy is thought to have been one of the causes of the 1967–1970 civil war; religious violence reached a new height in 1980 in Kano, the largest city in the north of the country, where the Muslim fundamentalist sect Yan Tatsine ("followers of Maitatsine") instigated riots that resulted in four or five thousand deaths.

 In the ensuing military crackdown, Maitatsine was killed, fuelling a backlash of increased violence that spread across other northern cities over the next twenty years.
 Social inequality and poverty contributed both to the Maitatsine and Boko Haram uprisings.

 In the decades since the end of British rule, politicians and academics from the mainly Islamic North have expressed their fundamental opposition to Western education.
 Political ethno-religious interest groups, whose membership includes influential political, military and religious leaders, have thrived in Nigeria, though they were largely suppressed under military rule.
 Their paramilitary wings, formed since the country's return to civilian rule, have been implicated in much of the sectarian violence in the years following.
 The Arewa People's Congress, the militia wing of the Arewa Consultative Forum, the main political group representing the interests of northern Nigeria, is a well-funded group with military and intelligence expertise and is considered capable of engaging in military action, including covert bombing.